billythedummy/simpledex/README.md

     - If both offers were made in the same slot, the matcher gets half of the taker's fees and half of the maker's fees
     - Technically a taker can avoid fees by just appending the `Match` instruction to his transaction and set himself as the matcher, and that's ok.
 - No settling of funds, tokens are credited directly to the order's specified token account
+- Global hardcoded constant fee parameter in terms of bps

 #### Benefits of this design:
 - Parallel processing of orders.
 Only the accounts of those involved in the order - maker, taker, and matcher, are write-locked.